Andrew Cowan: Behind a desk

 In 1983, Mitsubishi Motors asked him to establish a European base for their motorsport activities, and so he founded Andrew Cowan Motorsports (ACMS).
 Based in Rugby, Warwickshire, it would evolve into Mitsubishi Ralliart Europe, and his cars took Tommi Mäkinen to four consecutive WRC Drivers' titles (1996 to 1999), as well as winning Mitsubishi their only manufacturers' crown in 1998.

 In 2003, Mitsubishi Motors officially took over the business and renamed it Mitsubishi Motorsport, although Cowan remained as "Sporting Advisor" for the next two years until his retirement aged 69.

 In September 2008, Cowan took part in the Colin McRae Forest Stages Rally, a round of the Scottish Rally Championship.
 He was one of a number of former rally drivers to take part in the event in memory of McRae, who died in 2007.

 Death

-Cowan died from an illness in a hospital on 15 October 2019.
+Beset by poor health in his later years, Cowan died in Borders General Hospital in Melrose on 15 October 2019, succumbing to illness after initially being admitted for a fall where he fractured his hip.